ihtc2024/ihtc2024.github.io/assets/files/generator/README.md

 - `--rooms, -r` : Number of rooms.
 - `--skills, -k` : Number of skills (integer between 2 and 5).
 - `--age_groups, -a` : Number of age groups (integer between 2 and 5).
-- `--overwrite, -ow` : Overwrite the output file if it exists.
-If not specified and the file already exists, no file is generated.
+- `--overwrite, -ow` : Overwrite the output file if it already exists.

 ---